How Our Analysis Works

 Loan-to-Value (LTV) Limits

 LTV limits determine how much the buyer can borrow.
 A first-time buyer with no outstanding loans can borrow up to 75% of the property value (bank loan) or 80% (HDB loan).
 If the buyer has an outstanding loan, the limit drops to 45%.
 For a second property, it is 45%.
 For a third or more, it is 35%.
-The calculator uses LTV to determine the minimum down payment.
+The analysis uses LTV to determine the minimum down payment.

 Monthly Cost of Ownership

-Beyond the mortgage payment, the calculator includes maintenance fees and property tax.
+Beyond the mortgage payment, the analysis includes maintenance fees and property tax.
 Property tax is calculated using owner-occupied progressive rates on the estimated annual value.
 The total monthly cost gives the buyer a realistic picture of what they will pay each month.

 Verdict Logic